Common buzzard: Reproduction and eggs

 The breeding season commences at differing times based on latitude.
 Common buzzard breeding seasons may fall as early as January to April but typically the breeding season is March to July in much of Palearctic.
 In the northern stretches of the range the breeding season may last into May–August.
 Mating usually occurs on or near the nest and lasts about 15 seconds, typically occurring several times a day.
 Eggs are usually laid in 2 to 3-day intervals.
 The clutch size can range from to 2 to 6, a relatively large clutch for an accipitrid.
 More northerly and westerly buzzard usually bear larger clutches, which average nearer 3, than those further east and south.
 In Spain, the average clutch size is about 2 to 2.3.
 From 4 locations in different parts of Europe, 43% had clutch size of 2, 41% had size of 3, clutches of 1 and 4 each constituted about 8%.

 Laying dates are remarkably constant throughout Great Britain.
 There are, however, highly significant differences in clutch size between British study areas.
 These do not follow any latitudinal gradient and it is likely that local factors such as habitat and prey availability are more important determinants of clutch size.
 The eggs are white in ground colour, rather round in shape with sporadic red to brown markings sometimes lightly showing.
-In the nominate race, egg size is 49.8–63.8 mm in height by 39.1–48.2 mm in diameter with an average of 55 × 44 mm in 600 eggs.
-In the race of vulpinus, egg height is 48–63 mm by 39.2–47.5 mm with an average of 54.2 × 42.8 mm in 303 eggs.
+In the nominate subspecies, egg size is 49.8–63.8 mm in long by 39.1–48.2 mm in diameter with an average of 55 × 44 mm in 600 eggs.
+In the subspecies B. b. vulpinus, egg length is 48–63 mm by 39.2–47.5 mm diameter, with an average of 54.2 × 42.8 mm in 303 eggs.
 Eggs are generally laid in late March to early April in extreme south, sometime in April in most of Europe, into May and possibly even early June in the extreme north.
 If eggs are lost to a predator (including humans) or fail in some other way, common buzzards do not usually lay replacement clutches but they have been recorded, even with 3 attempts of clutches by a single female.
 The female does most but not all of the incubating, doing so for a total of 33–35 days.
 The female remains at the nest brooding the young in the early stages with the male bringing all prey.
 At about 8–12 days, both the male and female will bring prey but the female continues to do all feeding until the young can tear up their own prey.